7 Best Homeowners Insurance Companies in Ohio of 2025

 You can still get coverage for water damage—but only if it’s not the result of a natural disaster.

-The only time an insurer will pay for the property, and home damage due to flooding is if water backs up.
+An insurer will only pay for the property and home damage due to flooding if water backs up.
 This is additional coverage.

 Sump pumps, plumbing, and sewers can get backed up, and when they do, you are left with pricey repairs.